Pirox3l/Pirox3l/README.md

 - 👋 Hi, I’m @Pirox3l
 - 👀 I’m interested in programing, parkour, and creating minecraft modifications
-- 🌱 I’m currently learning more about python.
+- 🌱 I’m currently learning more about Python and Pytorch.
 - 📫 You can reach me by my email piroxelcodes@gmail.com for any questions you have.

 <!---